 Chinese FM to visit Thailand, hold talks with US national security advisor

-As agreed by China and the United States, Wang will hold a new round of talks with US National Security Advisor Jake Sullivan in Bangkok, the spokesperson said.
+As agreed by China and the United States, Wang Yi will hold a new round of talks with US National Security Adviser Jake Sullivan in Bangkok, the spokesperson said.

+Maintaining strategic communication between Wang Yi and Sullivan is an important consensus reached by the two heads of state, the spokesperson told a daily press briefing when responding to a question on the visit.

+During the new round of talks, Wang Yi will state China's position on China-US relations and the Taiwan question and exchange views with the US side on international and regional issues of common concern, the spokesperson added.